HybridRobotics/cbf/README.md

-#### Environments
+### Environments
 * Create your environment via `conda env create -f environment.yml`.
-The default conda environment name is `cbf-duality`, and you could also choose that name with your own preferences by editing the .yml file.
+The default conda environment name is `cbf`, and you could also choose that name with your own preferences by editing the .yml file.

-#### Testing
+### Testing
 * Run `python test.py`